Fibroid Treatment in Denver, CO

 What are Uterine Fibroids?

-Our Interventional Radiologists at Minimally Invasive Procedure Specialists provide Uterine Fibroid Embolization for women suffering from fibroids in Denver, CO.
+About one-third of the women who have fibroids develop significant symptoms such as heavy menstrual bleeding, bleeding between periods, painful intercourse, pelvic pain, and frequent urination.
+Our Interventional Radiologists at Minimally Invasive Procedure Specialists provide Uterine Fibroid Embolization for women experiencing symptoms of fibroids in Denver, CO.
 Learn about UFE and schedule your consultation with MIPS Center today.

 Is UFE right for me?

-Uterine fibroid embolization, unlike a complete or partial hysterectomy, does not remove any of a woman’s reproductive organs.
-An MRI exam helps in selecting patients who should receive non-surgical uterine fibroid embolization.
-Interventional radiologists interpret the MRI images to determine if a fibroid tumor can be embolized, detect alternate causes for the symptoms, identify conditions that could prevent the procedure and avoid ineffective treatments.
+Penn Medicine mentioned unlike a complete or partial hysterectomy, does not remove any of a woman’s reproductive organs.
+An MRI exam helps in selecting patients who should receive nonsurgical uterine fibroid embolization.
+Interventional radiologists interpret the MRI images to determine if a fibroid tumor can be embolized, detect alternate causes for the symptoms, identify conditions that could prevent the procedure, and avoid ineffective treatments.
 Patients should discuss their options with their gynecologist and interventional radiologist.

 Is Uterine Fibroid Embolization safe?

-While uterine fibroid embolization is safe, like any surgical procedure, there are risks which you should discuss with your physician.
-It has been performed using FDA approved embolic particles on thousands of patients for over 20 years without long-term complications.
+John Hopkins stated while uterine fibroid embolization is safe, like any surgical procedure, there are risks that you should discuss with your physician.
+It has been performed using FDA-approved embolic particles on thousands of patients for over 20 years without long-term complications.
 A small number of patients have experienced infection, which usually can be controlled with antibiotics.
 There is also a 1 percent chance of injury to the uterus, potentially leading to hysterectomy.
 Less than 2 percent of patients have entered menopause as a result of the procedure.

 How should I prepare for my procedure?